mbhonsle/pydcmem/README.md

 **Enterprise Agentic Memory implementation based on [Salesforce Data Cloud](https://www.salesforce.com/data/)**

-Majority of Salesforce Enterprise customers have already invested in an extensive Data Cloud implementation in the Salesforce eco-system (one or multiple orgs).
-How do we provide Agentic Memory Solution that simply plugs into these custom implementation without any specific modifications?
+Majority of Salesforce Enterprise customers have already invested extensively in customized Data Cloud implementation in their own Salesforce eco-system (one or multiple orgs).
+How do we provide an Agentic Memory Solution for [Salesforce Agentforce](https://www.salesforce.com/agentforce/) that simply plugs into these custom DC implementation without any specific modifications?

 PyDCMem is a Python library that provides intelligent memory management for Enterprise Agentic systems by extracting, storing, and retrieving user-specific attributes and preferences from conversations using Salesforce Data Cloud as the backend storage and data processing engine.

-The setup requires only creating standard Search Index and Streaming Ingestion pipelines without any custom handling, and we have a fully compliant Agentic Memory solution with PyDCmem.
+The setup requires only creating standard Search Index and Streaming Ingestion pipelines without any custom handling, and we have a fully compliant Agentic Memory solution with PyDCMem.
 ## Features

-- **Intelligent Memory Extraction**: Uses OpenAI's LLM to extract memory-worthy facts from user utterances
+- **Intelligent Memory Extraction and Updates**: Uses OpenAI LLMs (WIP to extend to other LLMs) to extract memory-worthy facts from user utterances, conversations, previous memories, session variables.
+Further updates semantically similar memories in DC with newer facts.
 - **Data Cloud Integration**: Seamlessly stores and retrieves user attributes using Salesforce Data Cloud
 - **Vector Search**: Leverages vector search capabilities for relevant memory retrieval
 - **Flexible Context Support**: Handles session variables, dialogue history, and past memory facts